The author is passionate about researching hot topics and providing information to readers so they can formulate opinions of their own.

 "Those in favour of animal experiments say that the good done to human beings outweighs the harm done to animals.
 This is a consequentialist argument, because it looks at the consequences of the actions under consideration.
 It can't be used to defend all forms of experimentation since there are some forms of suffering that are probably impossible to justify even if the benefits are exceptionally valuable to humanity.” – BBC

-Essentially they are saying that many people for animal testing say that the benefits of testing on them is greater than the pain and suffering caused.
-But it is not justifiable for all experiments as they may be completely un-called for and immoral.
+Essentially they are saying that many people for animal testing say that the benefits of testing on them are greater than the pain and suffering caused.
+But it is not justifiable for all experiments as they may be completely uncalled for and immoral.